DrakenWan/Abstract-Data-Structures/ADT/miscellaneous/Readme.md

 point p6 = p4 + p5; // outputs - (2,2.5,-1.5)
 std::cout << p6;
 std::cout << p6._2D(); // outputs - 1
+// _2D() method checks whether a point is 2d or not

 // adding a scalar to all elements of a point double scalar = 0.5;